TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

 so they must be backed up with compelling data insights and professional data visualizations.

-Background
+***Background***

-Cyclistic, a bike-share program that features more than 5,800 bicycles and 600 docking stations.
+Cyclistic is a bike-share program that features more than 5,800 bicycles and 600 docking stations.
 Cyclistic sets itself apart by also offering reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities and riders who can’t use a standard two-wheeled bike.
 The majority of riders opt for traditional bikes; about 8% of riders use the assistive options.
 Cyclistic users are more likely to ride for leisure, but about 30% use them to commute to work each day.

 Until now, Cyclistic’s marketing strategy relied on building general awareness and appealing to broad consumer segments.
 What helped make these things possible was